alexa-samples/skill-sample-python-colorpicker/instructions/6-publication.md

        | Your first example phrase **must** include a wake word and your invocation name. |
        | Example phrases **must** provide a contextual response. |

-    *  **Choose three example phrases that are likely to be the most common ways that users will attempt to interact with your skill.**  Make sure that each of them works well, and provides an excellent user experience.
+    *  Choose three example phrases that are likely to be the most common ways that users will attempt to interact with your skill.
+Make sure that each of them works well, and provides an excellent user experience.

+5. Choose the most appropriate category for your skill.

+6. Provide a comprehensive list of **keywords** for users that are searching for new skills.
+This is an optional field, and searching the [Alexa app](http://alexa.amazon.com) or the [skill store](http://www.amazon.com/skills) will also find the words in your Skill Name and descriptions, so you don't need to overdo it.
+That being said, if there are words that you want users to find your skill with, you should include them here.
+Separate the keywords with commas.

+7. **Privacy Policy URL.** This is an optional field, and should not be required for this How TO skill sample.
+You can leave it blank.

+8. **Terms of Use URL.** This is also optional, and you can leave it blank.

-5.  **Create your skill's icons.**  You need two sizes of your icon: 108x108px and 512x512px.
+9.  **Create your skill's icons.**  You need two sizes of your icon: 108x108px and 512x512px.

-    *  **Make sure you have the rights to the icons you create.** Please don't violate any trademarks or copyrights.
+    *  Make sure you have the rights to the icons you create.
+Please don't violate any trademarks or copyrights.
-    *  **You can use the Alexa skill icon builder [tool](https://developer.amazon.com/docs/tools/icon-builder.html).**
+    *  You can use the **Alexa skill icon builder [tool](https://developer.amazon.com/docs/tools/icon-builder.html).**
-    *  **If you don't have software to make icons, try one of these free options:**
+    *  If you don't have software to make icons, try one of these free options:

        *  [GIMP](https://www.gimp.org/) (Windows/Mac/Linux)
        *  [Canva](https://www.canva.com/) (Web)